Posts

 Also a quick thank you to everyone who came to my birthday party last week and for the thoughtful gifts and wonderful artwork, I am grateful to have such good friends.

-Is it weird to draw yourself?
+Me Drawing Me Is it weird to draw yourself?
 Every drawing is a form of self expression, but this is the most direct form of that expression.
 For me, drawing is a hobby and I tend to focus more on the skill than the creativity, but the result is the same, the manifestation of an extension of the self that persists afterwards.
 And that is one of the reasons I keep doing this.

 Watch this link – a youtube short of me drawing me on my channel @oneofthesteves.